shermondevelopment/challange-jurishand/README.md

 ### Second Step

 <p>
-Then you must navigate through your terminal to the app's script folder and run the script.
+Next, you must navigate through your terminal to the app's script folder and run the script.
+The csv files will be generated in the same reports folder.
 </p>